 Master's degree students have six years from the time of first enrollment as a degree-seeking student to complete their degrees.
 International students attending in F-1 or J-1 status have more restrictive time limits; contact the Office of International Programs and Services for information.
 Students who are given permission to re-enroll following an absence from Mason may not count the six-year time limit as beginning on the date of re-enrollment.
 Students who will not meet published time limits because of circumstances beyond their control may petition for an extension.
 Failure to meet the time limits or to secure approval of an extension request may result in termination from the program.
 See detailed information regarding how to determine the initial deadline and petition for an extension here.

 We will consider up to 6 credit hours of graduate coursework from Mason-recognized U.S. institutional accrediting agencies and AACSB accredited programs.
 Transfer credit may be given for core courses or electives.
 To be considered for transfer, previous credits must have been earned within six years prior to enrollment at Mason, may not have been applied to a previous degree, and must have a grade of B or higher.

 Students should submit a written request to their graduate program’s office to have their transcript evaluated for possible transfer credit.
 Course descriptions and/or syllabi must be submitted for each course to be evaluated.
 At the discretion of the Program Director, the student may be given a waiver of a core course rather than credit for the course.
 In the case of a waiver, the student is required to make up the credits by taken additional elective credits to complete their degree.

-- Withdrawal from All Classes
+- Withdrawal from Classes

-Upon an approval of a late withdrawal from classes, W grades are listed for the courses withdrawn from after the drop deadline.
+Upon approval of a late withdrawal from classes, W grades are listed for the courses withdrawn from after the drop deadline.
 Graduate students withdrawing before the final examination period in any module, semester, or summer session forfeit credit for work done in that term.
 Tuition is not refunded upon withdrawal.